 By the way, you can make your own dryer sheets by taking some cotton and putting a few drops of your favorite essential oil, and tossing it in the dryer with your clothes.
 I like lavender mixed with either wild orange or lemon essential oil.
 The possibilities of using natural essential oils are limitless and this trick won’t harm your endocrine glands.
 This reminds me, you may be interested in one of my other blogs, 9 Home Remedies Which Are Handy Right Now.

 Now, let’s cover two important nutrients that support your endocrine glandular health and help with thyroid, which in doing so, reduce the frequency of headaches.*

 Iodine is one of the components that helps make thyroid hormone.
 Low thyroid hormone is one cause for migraines, so iodine or a good thyroid supplement could be helpful at reducing frequency.
-If you’re interested in a high quality form of iodine that includes both “iodine” and “iodide” CLICK HERE to go to my shop.
+If you’re interested in a high quality form of iodine that includes both “iodine” and “iodide” CLICK HERE to get my brand.

 This herb comes from a shrub native to India, and it’s also called Indian Ginseng.
 The extract helps make thyroid hormone and provides antioxidant protection.
 One of my favorite supplements for thyroid (and adrenal) health is “winter cherry” or ashwagandha, known botanically as Withania somnifera.
 I often suggest it as an option for people who cannot sleep because it is so sedating.
 This herb is a strong antioxidant and will protect your DNA.

 Earlier, I mentioned NF Kappa B as a natural compound in your body, but one that is associated with migraines.
 Activation of this substance is also associated with facial pain, autoimmune diseases, depression, anxiety, attention deficit, diabetes, chronic infections, obesity, and just the mere fact that you’re aging.